MindsDB MCP server

 For more flexibility and customization options:

--- Example: Connect to a MySQL database
+-- Example of connecting to a MySQL database

 CREATE DATABASE mysql_connection